tbhowe/Data36-Junior-Data-Science-course-solution/README.md

 Contained in this repository are my solutions to these basic tasks, implemented in Python using the Pandas, Numpy, and Seaborn.

+To run the code, simply place the folder called "CSV" in the CWD.

 PACKAGE MANAGEMENT: